 CustomProperties have been introduced to the VEC as the dedicated extension mechanism.
 In this way, all classes that are derived subclasses from the ExtendableElement class are extendable having the principal possibility to define various CustomProperties.
-So CustomProperties make it possible to express and transport almost every piece of data in an embedded way for which the VEC does not define a different means of expression.
+So, CustomProperties make it possible to express and transport almost every piece of data in an embedded way for which the VEC does not define a different means of expression.

 If a VEC entity shall be extended with multivalued property this is done by adding multiple CustomProperties with the same propertyType.
 In cases where a custom property value consists of a tuple of other values, a ComplexProperty can be used.
 This is especially useful, when the respective property is multivalued.
 An example for such a property / structure that is already represented in the VEC are Colors where each color consists of a referenceSystem and a key in that referenceSystem and each entity can have multiple colors (the same color in different reference systems).